 - Non accredited investors welcome

 Full SMBX Review

 The small business bond is a new way for companies to raise capital.
 Previously a business had to ask the bank for a loan.
-Now, SMBX connects the business with the public directly and let’s customers and the community invest in companies they believe in.
-Consequently, no banks necessary.
-It’s easier for a business to raise funds this way (faster, less regulations, smaller fees).
+Now, SMBX connects the business with the public directly and lets customers and the community invest in companies they believe in.
+Consequently, no banks are necessary.
+It’s easier for a small business to raise funds this way (faster, fewer regulations, smaller fees).
 And it allows customers to engage with the company in a whole new way.
 Importantly, the business gets the free marketing that comes with a public capital raise.
 Bonus!

 For investors, it’s great too.
-You can invest in businesses you care about.
+You can invest in small businesses you care about.
 You can put your money where your values are.
-Where you shop, what you buy and how you invest has an impact.
+Where you shop, what you buy, and how you invest have an impact.
 In the same vein, this is another way to make your dollar count.
 (Yes, I know how idealistic I sound.
 That’s just me.)
 You also earn interest on your investments with average returns being around 6.5%.
 Idealistic, yes.
-Smart strategy, yes.
+Smart strategy, also yes.

 How does SMBX work?

 First, sign up on the SMBX website to create an account.
 Or download the handy app.

 Secondly, find a small business of interest.
 Check out the business’ details and get an idea of the company vision, goals, how they plan to reach them, etc.